imalerich/hw02_test_files/REASONING.md

 	Removes a necessary field from the end of one of the rows.
 	Error at Line 5.

+data_invalid6:
+	Adds an extra field to the end of one of the rows.
+	Error at Line 5.

 ## Invalid other

 empty_row_invalid: